Chronic Wasting Disease (CWD) surveillance update: October 1, 2023

 - Fill out both sides of the green CWD labels with all the requested information.

-- Remember to keep the bottom portion of the label as it has the CWD number associated with the head you submitted.
+- Keep the bottom portion of the label for your records as it has the CWD number associated with the head you submitted.

 - Use one label for each head you submit but DO NOT take extra labels from the freezers.
 Leave them for other hunters to use.